mhowlett/NNanomsg/README.md

-The .NET library works without recompiling on both Windows and Linux (the latter using mono), however at runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small extras library written in C that is part of this distribution which implements simple polling functionality.
+The .NET library works without recompiling on both Windows and Linux (the latter using mono), however at runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small extras library written in C that is part of this distribution.

-NNanomsg is not quite complete, however it is useful for many use cases and it should be relatively straight forward to implement the parts of the API that I've yet to complete (I'll probably do this at some point relatively soon).

 The advantages of wrapping the C API rather than implementing it entirely in a .NET language are:
  1. It is much less work.
 This means that: